Who: University of Reading and the University Museums and Special Collections Service.

 - The flexible nature of the assessment suited students’ schedules.

-- The need for self-reflexion helped students to think about their experiences and provided a template for future job and post-graduate applications.
+- The need for self-reflection helped students to think about their experiences and provided a template for future job and post-graduate applications.

 - The students who applied were self-selecting and were mainly existing volunteers.
 However feedback suggested that the offer of accreditation was instrumental in attracting new volunteers.